 What types of clients do you see and how long will it take?

 For some clients, the work will be rather simple.
 It might take just a few sessions of goal setting and removal of limiting beliefs and they are ready to move on.
 For other clients, especially if their childhood was painful, they might be more fragmented (with different aspects of the self being in conflict), so the work might take longer.

 Treatment length is not a barrier to working with Mary.
 However, due to Mary’s workshop and speaking commitments, she is not able to work with clients needing crisis intervention or weekly sessions.
 Mary does not accept many insurance plans.
 For those who need insurance coverage, we have provided a Referral List including clinicians Mary has trained.
 Mary is willing to do an initial evaluation, and with written permission from the client, consult with a referred practitioner of the client’s choosing about Mary’s clinical impressions.
-Please call the office to discuss.

 How do I know which therapist is right for me?